so much more than a beta read

 Is your manuscript cutting it?

 It’s no mean feat to write a novel or memoir.
-Some people are lucky enough to have writing group support or critique partners.
-But even when you do get feedback, it can be inconsistent or based on personal preferences rather than informed knowledge.
+Some people are lucky enough to have critique partners.
+But even when you do get feedback, it can be inconsistent.
+Or based on personal preferences rather than informed knowledge.

-And friends and writing group folks are not always willing to give you the truthful feedback you need.
-Maybe they worry about hurting your feelings, even though you told them you wanted an honest opinion.
+And other people are not always willing to give you the truthful feedback you need.
+Maybe they worry about hurting your feelings.
+Even though you told them you wanted an honest opinion.

-It really is a good idea to find good critique partners first, but everyone is different.
-We don’t all want to show our work around until we have some idea of its value.
+It really is a good idea to find critique partners first.
+But everyone is different.
+We don’t all want to show our work around.
+At least, not until we have some idea of its value.

 Whether you’re getting support from others or going it alone, there are all sorts of questions you might have about your manuscript.